Roma Downey: Other work

 Downey also produced and starred in television movies including Borrowed Hearts and Second Honeymoon.
 During the run of Touched by an Angel, she recorded the spoken-word album Healing Angel. and wrote the children's book Love Is A Family.
-She also coauthored a book with her husband "A Story of God and All of Us".
+She also co-authored a book with her husband, A Story of God and All of Us.
 She hosted It's a Miracle (TV series), on the Pax Network and appeared on stage in A Picasso at the Geffen Theatre in Los Angeles.
 She portrayed Annie Sullivan in the TV movie Monday After the Miracle (1998).
-She has hosted Saturday Night Live, was one of People Magazines most beautiful people.
-She is a spokesperson for the volunteer group "Operation Smile".
+She has hosted Saturday Night Live, was one of Peoples most beautiful people.
+She is a spokesperson for the volunteer group Operation Smile.
 In 2009, she starred in the movie Come Dance at My Wedding alongside John Schneider.
 On 16 July 2011, she appeared with actress Marion Ross in the made-for-TV movie Keeping up with the Randalls, broadcast on the Hallmark Channel.

 Downey is the executive producer of the animated video series, Little Angels, which was released on DVD with 20th Century Fox Home Entertainment on 14 February 2012.

-In December 2013, CBS announced a new miniseries with Downey and Burnett, The Dovekeepers based on the New York Times Bestseller by Alice Hoffman.
+In December 2013, CBS announced a new miniseries with Downey and Burnett, The Dovekeepers based on the New York Times bestseller by Alice Hoffman.
 The miniseries aired in 2015.
 In September 2014, MGM acquired a 55% interest in One Three Media and Lightworkers Media.
 The two companies consolidated into a new film and television company, United Artists Media Group.
 Burnett became UA's CEO and Downey became president of LightWorkers Media.

-In December 2015, MGM acquired the remaining 45% of Hearst's, Burnett's and Downey's interests in United Artists Media Group (UAMG), which was absorbed under the MGM Television Group umbrella.
-Downey remains President of LightWorkers Media, which became the Faith & Family division of MGM.

 Downey executive produced a re-telling of Ben-Hur, starring Jack Huston, which was released in August 2016.

-On Nov.
-16, 2016, it was announced Roma Downey and her husband Mark Burnett were starting the religious-themed TV network Light TV airing on Fox stations and affiliates.
-It was reported on Dec.
-5, 2020, that Light TV would stop broadcasting and be replaced by TheGrio.TV.
+On 16 November 2016, it was announced Downey and her husband were starting the religious-themed TV network Light TV airing on Fox stations and affiliates.
+It was reported on 5 December 2020, that Light TV would stop broadcasting and be replaced by TheGrio.TV.

-Downey is the author of several books, including "Unexpected Blessings" and "Box of Butterflies" which became a NY Times best seller.
+Downey is the author of several books, including Unexpected Blessings and Box of Butterflies, which became a New York Times best seller.

+She acquired the adaptation rights to the book series "Redemption" by Karen Kingsbury and worked on the development of the spin-off series The Baxters for 10 years, until its release in 2024.